Battle of the Philippine Sea: Initial stages

 On 12 June 1944 U.S. carriers made air strikes on the Marianas, convincing Admiral Soemu Toyoda that the U.S. was preparing to invade.
-This move came as a surprise; the Japanese had expected the next U.S. target to be farther to the south, either the Carolines or the Palaus, and had protected the Marianas with only 50 land-based aircraft.
+This move came as a surprise; the Japanese had expected the next U.S. target to be further south, either at the Carolines or the Palaus, and had protected the Marianas with only 50 land-based aircraft.
 On 13–15 June, American carriers made additional airstrikes while surface forces bombarded the Marianas.
-On June 15, the first American troops went ashore on Saipan.
+On 15 June, the first American troops went ashore on Saipan.

 Since control of the Marianas would bring American strategic bombers within range of the Japanese home islands, the IJN decided it was time for the long-awaited Kantai Kessen (decisive battle).
 Toyoda immediately ordered a fleet-based counterattack, committing nearly all of the Japanese navy's serviceable ships.